hadirezaei1377/goboot/second_session/Triangle/problem.md

 a + c ≥ b
 See Triangle Inequality

 In this exercise you are asked to declare a series of constants used to identify different types of triangles.
-Pick the data type you think works best for this and get the tests passing.